 Haggling + Sunny Holiday: A Winning Combination

-Take it for a fact: most flea markets in Europe operate all year long, indoor as well as outdoor, snow or shine.
+Take it for a fact: most flea markets in Europe operate all year long, indoors as well as outdoor, snow or shine.

 For the most adventurous, or those willing to invest a bit more time and do not run on a tight budget, Singapore, Bangkok, Sri Lanka, Goa or Peru are fantastic options for a radical change of scenery.
-Not only are those hotspots some of the world’s most enjoyable winter sun gateways, with the most daily sunshine hours and temperatures above 15°C/60°F, but they are fantastic playground to test your haggling skills!
-As a matter of facts, Singapore, Goa and Bangkok are world famous for their flea markets.
+Not only are those hotspots some of the world’s most enjoyable winter sun gateways, with the most daily sunshine hours and temperatures above 15°C/60°F, but they are a fantastic playground to test your haggling skills!
+As a matter of fact, Singapore, Goa, and Bangkok are world-famous for their flea markets.
 No wonder why Dealchecker picked these popular holiday destinations to illustrate its handy guide to the art of holiday haggling!

 Miles away from air-conditioned malls, Singapore’s street markets offer a unique and thrilling shopping experience.
 And while Goa’s flea markets are famous for their Hippies operated workshops, Bangkok’s are all about the hipster and underground Thai culture.

 Sungei Road (Singapore)